mourtzakiiwanna/key-value-database/README.md

 • All libraries used are part of the python standard library.

-The zip file contains all the source code, the input-output data files, this README.md file and a pdf report with more details about the implementation.
+The zip file contains all the source code, the input-output data files, this README file and a pdf report with more details about the implementation.

 ## Instructions
 ### Data Generation ###